root-project/root/README/ReleaseNotes/v604/index.md

  - Handle relocation of ROOT and non-PCH-able glibc headers.
  - Fix parsing of definition for forward declared enums [ROOT-7419]
  - Pass CXXFLAGS to the PCH generator, to ensure platform consistency.
+ - Work around linker assert when building with GCC on OS X (PR #68)